 For example, when I entered the term “writer” in the job search box, I found the job description below.

 After looking over the description, some of the searches I may enter next would be:

-- Landing Page
+- Landing page

-Ideas for Freelance Writing Niches For Beginners
+Best Freelance Writing Niches for Beginners

 After a dozen or so searches, you should begin to:

-- Start noticing jobs that interest you
+- Start finding jobs that interest you.

 My background is sales writing.
 The books and articles I read have to do with marketing.
 So, my recommendations are based on trends I see in this space.

 There are more niches, of course — this list is by no means an exhaustive one.